Dental Implants

 How long will it take to fully recover?

 There are many factors that contribute to the recovery period for dental implant surgery.
-If you only receive one or two implants and did not receive bone or tissue grafts, recovery can take place in as little as 1-2 days.
-If you receive many dental implants and needed any grafts, the recovery time can take closer to a week or two.
+If you only receive one or two implants and did not receive bone or tissue grafts, recovery can take as little as 1-2 weeks, but full integration takes 3 to 6 months.
+If you receive many dental implants and need any gum grafts, the gum recovery can take 2-3 weeks, and full integration is 3-6 months, sometimes up to 8 months.
 Other considerations are age, health, and hygiene.

 When can I resume regular activity?